vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 in Parmenides, 636.

-Materials of the Crauta sacrifice, 278-85;
+Materials of the Śrauta sacrifice, 278-85;

 for domestic offerings, 859.